ADHD In Adults: Symptoms, Challenges, And Treatments

 Takeaway

-The complexity of ADHD is evident in the different ways its symptoms manifest between childhood and adulthood.
+The complexity of attention-deficit/hyperactivity disorder (ADHD) is evident in the ways its symptoms manifest differently between childhood and adulthood, and from individual to individual.
 If you’ve taken psychological tests and been given an ADHD diagnosis or are living with symptoms of ADHD, know that help is available.
-With the support and guidance of an online mental health professional, you can address the unique challenges that come with adult ADHD and flourish.
+With the support and guidance of a mental health professional, you can address the unique challenges that come with adult ADHD (and comorbid mental disorders like depression) and flourish.
+You can also seek more information from resources like the American Psychological Association and other mental health organizations.

 Gain a better understanding of ADHD